Missing Stage in Child Passenger Safety — Pregnancy

 Head trauma is the most common direct fetal injury, especially in later terms of pregnancy when the head is positioned low.
 Friese and Wojciehoski believe head trauma results from the baby being compressed between the maternal pelvic bones and the seat belt, steering wheel or dash.

-We have years under our belts as child passenger safety technicians, and Greg has experience as a paramedic.
+We have years under our belts as child passenger safety technicians, and Greg has years of experience as a paramedic.
 We know the seat belt is the first line of defense.
-It is designed to hold the occupant in place in their seat so they do not hit the steering wheel or dash.
+It is designed to hold the occupant in place in their seat so they do not move forward enough to hit the steering wheel or dash.

-In our friend, Taylor’s, experience when she lost her baby to direct head trauma during her 8th month of pregnancy, she was sitting in the passenger side properly wearing her seat belt as low as possible on her hips and did not come in contact with the dash.
+In Taylor’s experience when she lost her baby to direct head trauma during her 8th month of pregnancy, she was sitting in the passenger side properly wearing her seat belt as low as possible on her hips.
+There was no steering wheel, obviously, and she did not come in contact with the dash.
 As a matter of fact, the only visible injury she had was a bruise on her low abdomen where she was correctly wearing her seat belt.

 Many of the studies recommend health care providers counsel pregnant women more about the risks of driving during pregnancy.
 They need to emphasize the importance of wearing their seat belt.
 On average, only 48.7% of care providers reported counseling for seat belt use during prenatal visits.
 And of those only 27% of the women remembered the counseling.
 (Weiss et al, 2007)